 Lankayan Island is located near Sandakan.
-It is just a small island and as a result, it has one high class resort.
+It is just a small island and as a result, it is one high-class resort.
 But if you go mainly for diving and relaxing, it will be a good decision.

 Visit Layang-Layang Island

 Although the name is an “island”, in fact, it is not a tropical island.
 Layang-Layang Island has a landing strip from concrete completed with one resort.
-A marine base is also there and the island is located on big sand bank.
+A marine base is also there and the island is located on a big sandbank.

-The remote area makes Layang-Layang Island is quiet safe.
-You can see virgin corals and watch big species plus big bunch of fish species.
+The remote area makes Layang-Layang Island quite safe.
+You can see virgin corals and watch a big bunch of fish species.

 Try Lang Tengah Island

-Note: That Lang Tengah Island cannot be visited between October and March because of the monsoon season.
+Note: Lang Tengah Island cannot be visited between October and March because of the monsoon season.

 Go To Tenggol Island

-But, if you can make it, you will be rewarded a striking experience.
-There are comfortable and nice resorts on the island.
+But, if you can make it, you will be rewarded with a striking experience.
+There are comfortable and nice resorts around the island.

-Note: That from October to March, people cannot visit Tenggol due to the monsoon season.
+Note: From October to March, people cannot visit Tenggol due to the monsoon season.

 Visit Tioman Island